 Missiles are used by orbiting spacecraft to attack targets on a planetary surface.
 They are designed for a short acceleration, usually less then 1,600 metrics (1,000 miles.)
 At which point their engines die and do not restart.
 Upon entering atmosphere they extend small wings and fins to aid in targeting.
 The targeting computer and sensors are designed to locate and track objects on the planet surface using downloaded maps and photographs.
 Missiles invariably fall under the category of large or heavy weapons.
 The warheads on missiles are typically large and in some cases nuclear.

 Colonial Torpedoes, also called Laser Torpedoes, fall into three size categories; Light, Medium and Heavy.
 The term ‘Laser Torpedo’ is derived from the low level laser mounted in the torpedo for tracking a target.
-It is not a weapon.
+It is not a weapon in itself.

 Colonial Light Torpedo, sometimes referred to as a ‘rockets.’
 These are used to suppress enemy fighter activity.
 Small, fast, and highly manoeuvrable, they are launched in pairs or groups.
 They seek out enemy targets, working in order of priority from those closest to ‘Base’ or launch point, to those farthest away.
 This defensive priority is designed to target enemy fighters that are attacking the ship first, but it can be overridden prior to launch, if a particular target is desired.
 Once the torpedo locks on an enemy craft it will continue following it until it is destroyed, the torpedo is destroyed or the torpedo runs out of fuel.
 Light torpedoes carry small warheads, capable of destroying an enemy fighter easily, but doing minimal damage to larger ships except with multiple hits.
 Light torpedoes are often mounted on external racks allowing rapid deployment.
 Their relatively low mass means that they have little impact on the lifting capacity of the ship carrying them.
 The maximum range of a Light Torpedo is about 16,000metrics (10,000 miles.)